infiniteopt/InfiniteOpt.jl/docs/src/guide/sets.md

 ```
 Note that the number of supports generated is specified via
 `num_supports` keyword argument, which will take a default value of 10 if not specified.
-The function `generate_supports` returns a vector of the supports generated, and a label that symbolizes
+The function `generate_supports` returns a vector of the supports generated, and a label that denotes
 the underlying method.
 In this case the label returned is `UniformGrid`, which is the default
 support generation method for `IntervalSet`s.
 Another support generation method implemented for `IntervalSet`s
 is `MCSample`, which is to sample from a uniform distribution over the interval.
 To use this method, users